 Not only does 11A have significantly more legroom than standard economy seats, the seat to the left is missing providing even more personal space.
 This arrangement restricts downward views through the window.
 That is the only drawback.
-Other than a “Golden Seat” perhaps, Seat 11A and 11F are the best economy seats on the plane.
+Other than a “Golden Seat” in Executive Class perhaps, Seat 11A and 11F are the best economy seats on the plane.

 This flight was maybe 2/3rds full.
 I was the only person sitting in the port side exit row.

 We even had pre-departure service.
 Flight attendants passed out small mints.

 Takeoff on LBJ’s lone runway, Runway 17/35, was to the north at 18:36.
 Twelve minutes later, flight attendants passed out a light snack.